Heat-Resistant Materials in Industry

 5.1 Flame Resistant Fabric Market

-The flame-resistant fabric market is a crucial sector within the textile industry, experiencing steady growth due to the rising demand for fireproof materials across various applications.
+The flame-resistant fabric market is a crucial sector within the textile industry, experiencing steady growth due to the rising demand for heat repellent material across various applications.
 Although market figures can vary, the demand for heat-resistant fabric continues to increase.

 Key factors driving this growth include stricter safety regulations in industries such as oil and gas, construction, and manufacturing, where flame-resistant clothing is required.
 Additionally, increased awareness of fire safety measures in residential and commercial buildings has further boosted the market for flame-resistant materials.